 Eisenhower came to office at the tail end of McCarthyism, the anticommunist panic that senator Joe McCarthy stoked across the US in 1950-1954.
 The Dulles played on these fears, telling Eisenhower that there was a communist party in Iran, and reminding him that Russia was to Iran’s immediate north.
 They said that unless America had a politician in there that we could trust, Iran might eventually turn communist, or be subverted into communism.

-Eisenhower had a deep aversion to war, and so much so that he mistakenly imagined a coup strategy would be a reliable way to “get a win” in the Cold War without loss of American lives.
-Under this advice, Eisenhower gave Mossadegh the cold shoulder in his cables, denying him emergency aid to lessen his financial crisis (Mossadegh couldn’t sell any oil, due to British navy blockade), or any further diplomatic efforts to help resolve the stalemate.
+Eisenhower had a deep aversion to war, so much so that he mistakenly imagined a coup strategy would be a reliable way to “get a win” in the Cold War without loss of American lives.
+Under this advice, Eisenhower gave Mossadegh the cold shoulder in his cables, denying him emergency aid to lessen his financial crisis (Mossadegh couldn’t sell any oil on the world markets, due to British Navy blockade), or any further diplomatic efforts to help resolve the stalemate.

 Meanwhile, Alan Dulles charged a CIA operative, Kermit Roosevelt, the grandson of President Teddy Roosevelt, to conduct a complex, well-funded operation to bring down Mossadegh from within the US Embassy in Iran.
 The details of how Roosevelt pulled off the 1953 Iranian Coup, succeeding in a second try, four days after his first failure, after which he was advised to flee Iran, are a riveting story.
 See Joe Ayella’s documentary American Coup (2010, 52 min, Amazon Prime) for a great account.